 The National World War II Memorial, National Mall, Washington DC

-Photographs of the National WWII Memorial plaza which includes views of the Freedom Wall ("Field of Stars"), Rainbow Pool, Atlantic & Pacific theaters of war, vertical granite pillars and
+Photographs of the National WWII Memorial plaza including the Freedom Wall ("Field of Stars"), Rainbow Pool, Atlantic & Pacific theaters of war, vertical granite pillars and wreaths & bronze

 A brief history;

 In total sixteen million Americans served during World War II, with over 400,000 perishing.
 The 4,000 gold stars adorned on the "Freedom Wall" also known as the "Field of Stars" commemorate the

 Americans who gave their lives in the Second World War.

 Below the wall inscribed on s small granite plinth are the words of the then commssioner of the American Battle Monuments Commission, Joseph E. Persico which reads; "Here We Mark the Price of

 The words inscribed in front of the Freedom Wall represent the 16-million American's who left to fight in the Second World War, it also honours the millions who supported the war effort on the